2Proton2/-managing_books/README.md

 - Retrieve a specific book by its ID
 - Update book information based on ID
 - Delete a book based on ID
+- Logging with Winston for monitoring and debugging

 ## Getting Started